Azathothas/Stars/README.md

 - [mrusme/reader](https://github.com/mrusme/reader) – reader is for your command line what the “readability” view is for modern browsers: A lightweight tool offering better readability of web pages on the CLI.
 - [mrusme/shell-time](https://github.com/mrusme/shell-time) – Screen Time, but for the Shell!
 - [mrusme/wth](https://github.com/mrusme/wth) – What The Heck: The better personal information dashboard for your terminal
+- [mrvcoder/cloud_data](https://github.com/mrvcoder/cloud_data) – Get some useful data from Clouds for your targets
 - [mudler/edgevpn](https://github.com/mudler/edgevpn) – :sailboat: The immutable, decentralized, statically built p2p VPN without any central server and automatic discovery!
 Create decentralized introspectable tunnels over p2p with shared tokens
 - [mudler/luet](https://github.com/mudler/luet) – :package: :whale: 0-dependency Container-based Package Manager
 - [mudler/yip](https://github.com/mudler/yip) –  :pushpin: Yaml Instructions Processor - Simply applies a cloud-init style yaml file to the system